 You can try evolved strawberry-filled dango at Asakusa Soratsuki, located in a back alley of Nakamise-dori.
 Since opening in 2018, it has gained popularity for its unexpectedness and photogenic appearance.

-This is a sister store of Tsukiji Soratsuki, a strawberry sweets specialty store that opened in 2015, and its greatest attraction is the strawberries that are available, making use of the group's purchasing power.
+This is a sister store of Tsukiji Soratsuki, and its greatest attraction is the strawberries it uses, which are sourced from the group's purchasing power.
 A variety of strawberry sweets are available throughout the year, and the most popular items at Asakusa Soratsuki are the dango.

-There are several kinds of dango, including "Strawberry", "Smooth Bean Paste", "Mango", "Matcha", and "Milk", and the most popular is the assorted "Strawberry Four-Color Dango" (350 yen each).
-This allows you to enjoy mango, strawberry, matcha, and smooth bean paste in one stick.
+There are several types of dango available, including strawberry, smooth bean paste, mango, matcha, and milk, but the most popular is the assorted "Strawberry Four-Color Dango" (400 yen each), which allows you to enjoy mango, strawberry, matcha, and smooth bean paste in one dango.

 ![Photo 4: [Dumplings] "Asakusa Soratsuki" features an evolved strawberry dumpling](https://d1uzk9o9cg136f.cloudfront.net/f/16783489/rc/2022/08/24/668253d2e0c22f10cfd5a0fed2545ac375e725ad_xlarge.jpg)